Mounika-Bonda/Inventory-Management-Analysis-of-Mint-Classics-/README.md

 3. **Lead Time Analysis:** Evaluate the time it takes for Mint Classics to receive inventory once an order is placed.
 Minimizing lead times can reduce carrying costs and improve customer satisfaction.

-4.**Product Vendor Performance:** Assess the reliability and efficiency of Mint Classics' Vendors in delivering inventory.
+4. **Product Vendor Performance:** Assess the reliability and efficiency of Mint Classics' Vendors in delivering inventory.
 Monitoring Vendor's lead time and quality can help identify areas for improvement.

 5. **Demand Forecasting Accuracy:** Measure the accuracy of Mint Classics' demand forecasts compared to actual sales.
 Improving forecasting accuracy can prevent excess inventory or stockouts.